Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: System description

-\emph{The algorithm of the Euclidean Cluster}\cite{RusuDoctoralDissertation}\emph{:} The algorithm create an empty point set ${S_1}$, and randomly adds a point ${m_0}$ of the point cloud image to this point set ${S_1}$ ($S_1=\{m_0\}$).
-This algorithm computes the distance between the point ${m_0}$ and each of its neighboring point ${n_i}$.
-After that, adding the point ${n_i}$ to the point set ${S_1}$ ($S_1=\{m_0,n_i\}$) if the value of distance lower the predetermined threshold value.
-Then the algorithm selects another point from the point set ${S_1}$, including the point ${n_i}$ , and also calculates the distance between this point and each its neighboring point, and adds the suitable points to the the point set ${S_1}$.
+\emph{The algorithm of the Euclidean Cluster}\cite{RusuDoctoralDissertation}\emph{:} The algorithm first creates an empty point set ${S_1}$, and randomly adds a point ${m_0}$ of the point cloud image to this point set ${S_1}$ ($S_1=\{m_0\}$).
+This algorithm computes the distance between the point ${m_0}$ and each of its neighboring point ${n_i}$($i=1,2,...,k$).
+After that, adding the point ${n_k}$ to the point set ${S_1}$ ($S_1=\{m_0,n_k\}$) if the value of distance is lower than the predetermined threshold value.
+Then the algorithm randomly selects another point from the point set ${S_1}$, and calculates the distance between this point and each of its neighboring point.
+It then adds the suitable points with the distance lower than the predetermined threshold value to the the point set ${S_1}$.
 Repeating the steps until all points of the point cloud image have been processed.
-Then we obtain a point set ${S_1}$ which contains all suitable points, and this point set ${S_1}$ is the individual object we need to extract from the real scene.
+Then we obtain a point set ${S_1}$ which is an individual object we need to extract from the real scene.
 Similarly, we can obtain other individual objects from the real scene by using this algorithm.